darthoctopus/zvrk/Writeup/zvrk.md

 # Conclusion

 \begin{acknowledgements}

-% recite now the magic spell, lest thou bring the wrath of the grant gods upon thy head

 This paper includes data collected by the TESS mission.
 Funding for the TESS mission is provided by the NASA's Science Mission Directorate.